Cancel anytime

 Core Business Areas

-- Upstream: Exploration, production, and sale of crude oil and natural gas.
+- Upstream: Exploration and production of crude oil and natural gas.
+This segment is responsible for finding and extracting resources.

-- Downstream: Refining, distribution, and marketing of petroleum products, including gasoline, diesel, and jet fuel.
+- Downstream: Refining and marketing of petroleum products, including gasoline, diesel, and lubricants.
+This involves converting crude oil into usable products and distributing them to consumers.

 Leadership and Structure